Aboriginal and Torres Strait Islander Communities (Justice, Land and Other Matters) Act 1984

 Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

-This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (Working with Children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences.
+This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (working with children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences such as stealing, burglary, and drug offences.
+It was a private member's bill introduced by Mr R Katter MP.
 The bill's second reading failed and it did not become law.

 Working with Children (Indigenous Communities) Amendment Bill 2021

-This bill aimed to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups power to approve restricted working with children clearances for community members who would otherwise be denied.
-The bill was introduced as a private member's bill but failed at the second reading stage and did not become law.
+This bill sought to reform Queensland's Blue Card system for Indigenous communities by giving Community Justice Groups the power to approve restricted working with children clearances for community members who would otherwise be refused due to certain past criminal offences.
+It was a private member's bill introduced by Mr R Katter MP that failed at the second reading stage and did not become law.